Edinburgh-Genome-Foundry/saboteurs/README.rst

     pip install saboteurs

-Alternatively, you can unzip the sources in a folder and type
+Alternatively, you can unzip the sources in a folder and type:

 .. code::